death-angel-141/bot1/README.md

 # What is this repo about?
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

-# Inspiration
-This project is heavily inspired from @out386 's telegram bot which is written in JS.

 # Features supported:
 - Mirroring direct download links to google drive